waterbug/pangalactic.core/CHEAT_SHEET.md

 ```
     dashboards:         (dict) named dashboards (lists of parameter ids)
     dashboard_names:    (list) ordering of keys in `dashboards`
-    default_parms:      (list) ids of default parameters to assign to objs
+    default_parms:      (list) ids of default parameters to assign to objects
     editor:
         parameters:     (list) [ids] order of parameters in pgxnobject panels
     model_types:        (list) oids of ModelTypes that pangalaxian can "render"